cdacamar/cdacamar.github.io/_posts/2016-09-08-localizing-code-with-variant.md

 There are a couple of things to notice about `std::visit`

 1. We accept a single visitor for multiple variant types and,
-2. variants don't need to contain homogeneous across them.
+2. variants don't need to contain homogeneous types across them.

-Because of these properties our visitor solves the [multi-method problem](https://en.wikipedia.org/wiki/Multiple_dispatch), pre-canned in the STL!
+Because of these properties our visitor provides a good solution to the [multi-method problem](https://en.wikipedia.org/wiki/Multiple_dispatch), pre-canned in the STL!

 Let's see a simple use case for `std::visit`: